discourse/discourse-calendar/README.md

 ### Interactions with Other Plugins

-You can use the an element of this component with (Right Sidebar Blocks)[https://github.com/discourse/discourse-right-sidebar-blocks].
+You can use the an element of this component with [Right Sidebar Blocks](https://github.com/discourse/discourse-right-sidebar-blocks).
 You'll want to ensure the desired route is enabled via the `events calendar categories` setting.
 In Right Sidebar Block's settings, the block name will be `upcoming-events-list`, and the params use this [syntax](https://momentjs.com/docs/#/displaying/format/), for example `MMMM D, YYYY`.